-- a.
-A Property and Affairs Donee must be an individual who is at least 21 years old at the signing of the LPA OR a non-individual classified within the regulations as qualified to act as a donee. - b.
-A Property and Affairs Donee cannot be an undischarged bankrupt.
+- a A Property and Affairs Donee must be: - an individual who is at least 21 years old when the LPA is signed OR - a licensed trust company under the Trust Companies Act (Cap.
+336), as prescribed by the Mental Capacity Regulations. - b An individual who is an undischarged bankrupt cannot be a Property and Affairs Donee.